jfroelich/rss-reader/docs/ops/mark-entry-read.md

+# mark-entry-read
-The `mark_entry_read` function marks the entry corresponding to the entry_id as read in the database.
+Marks an entry as read in the database.

 ### Context params
 * **conn** {IDBDatabase} required